 So, if you log in to your bank account while the keylogger is installed on your computer, your login details are recorded in the form of keystrokes.

 Some of the keylogger software include Spyrix, BlackBox, KidLogger, Actual Keylogger, and REFOG.
 Also, the criminal requires access to your computer again to retrieve the logged data.
 But some premium keyloggers can send the logs using the internet.

-Make sure to check your computer for suspicious apps/software regularly and do not give out your computer to strangers for whatsoever reason.
+Make sure to check your computer for suspicious apps/software regularly, and do not give out your computer to strangers for whatsoever reason.

 A publication on ResearchGate mentions that phishers cost US consumers $1.2 billion in 2018.
-This stat entails that a decent number of US residents still fall victims to common email scams daily.
+This stat entails that a decent number of US residents still fall victim to common email scams daily.
 The criminal will send phishing emails that typically lead to your bank’s website.
-When you enter the login details of your bank account, it is stored into a folder in the hosting account of the hacker.
+When you enter the login details of your bank account, it is stored in a folder in the hosting account of the hacker.